 Cook Lima beans.
 Add lima beans and cook by covering with a lid.
-In medium flame cook until the curry thickens to the desired consistency. xx Side note.
-Check whether the lima beans are cooked enough, if not add water and cook until it’s completely done.
+In medium flame cook until the curry thickens to the desired consistency.
+If not add water and cook until it’s completely done.

 Garnish.
 Garnish with chopped cilantro and serve.

 What goes with Lima beans curry?